Induction cooking is the most precise cooking technology available today. It cooks food faster than traditional stoves and is just as powerful.

 Compared with gas or electric cooking, induction cooking is more energy efficient because it only heats the pan, not the burner.
 Less heat is lost to the surrounding air, and therefore, the kitchens stay cooler.
 There are also no toxic emissions from cooking on induction, making it a safer option for your home.

 Go from a rolling boil to a simmer in seconds.
 Heat transfer stops immediately when you turn the burner off which means less chance of overcooking.

 Induction cooktops rarely get very hot so food doesn’t burn onto them, making them easy to clean!

 Safer way to cook, especially around kids and pets

 The heat element is never exposed, preventing fire hazards and the risk of burns.
 Also, it won’t turn on without a pan and features lockable controls.

-Cook with clean power
+Cook with clean energy

 Induction stoves run on clean electricity with a low carbon footprint.
 As an EBCE customer, you can make your kitchen free of toxic gasses and carbon neutral with an induction cooktop and 100% renewable energy.